Paestum and its Plumbing

 A major city was Ποσειδονια, or Poseidonia, called Paestum in classical Roman times and today.

 To get to Paestum from Salerno, take the bus.
-The schedule should be something like the following.
-Do check the return schedule carefully, to avoid getting stuck in Paestum overnight!
+The schedule should be something like what you see here Do check the return schedule carefully, to avoid getting stuck in Paestum overnight!

 Temple of Hera at Paestum, south of Salerno, Italy.